the-teacher/rails7-startkit/docs/digest.md

 ### Week 1.
 Part 4

-One person asked me why I have an app with so many preiinstalled tools.
-Like, if you need something you will install it later your self.
+One person asked me why I have an app with so many preinstalled tools.
+Like, if you need something you will install it later yourself.

 Yes, it is possible.
 But, again.
 All the time you need to choose a solution.
 You need to set it up and configure.
 You need to a lot of boring work.

 I have my own short list of must have tools.
 This list is stable for years.
-Why I should not have a ready-to-go project?
+Why I should not have a ready-to-go playground?

 How can I start a new project without Sidekiq?
-Wihtout Caching and Redis, wihtout pagination and cron tasks?
+Without Caching and Redis, without pagination and cron tasks?
 I'm sure my app will use Devise and Mailers.
+There must be a login with Google and Facebook.

 Why should I waste time on it every single time?

-Even if some people do not accept the idea to have an MVP app with many preinstalled must have tools - I see a lot of benifits from it.
+Even if some people do not accept the idea to have an MVP app with many preinstalled and must have tools - I see a lot of benifits from it.

-Going to continue.
+Going to continue anyway.

 ### Week 1.
 Part 3